abavistwellness.com

 8. Labor and Delivery: Suction may be used during childbirth to clear the baby’s airway of mucus and amniotic fluid if necessary.

 Medical vacuum systems are designed to maintain a specific level of negative pressure and are equipped with various attachments and settings to accommodate different types of procedures and patient needs.
-These systems are an integral part of healthcare facilities and play a crucial role in maintaining a clean and sterile environment during medical procedures.

 Some limitations of medical suction